About the collection

 Some materials from the Moving Image and Sound Collection are restricted or unavailable, including material containing sensitive personal data.

-For information on how the Library assesses the sensitivity of personal data in the Moving Image and Sound Collection, download the policy on Access to personal data within our research collections [PDF 1.85MB].
+For information on how we assess the sensitivity of personal data in the Moving Image and Sound Collection, download Access to personal and sensitive information within our collections [PDF 1.49MB].